TMG-NUDT/TMG-NUDT.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><img src='images/shasha.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
 **Shasha Li**
-Shasha Li obtained BS and PHD from NUDT in 2005 and 2011 supervised by Prof. Huowang Chen and Prof. Zhoujun Li.
+Shasha Li obtained her BS and PHD from NUDT in 2005 and 2011, supervised by Prof. Huowang Chen and Prof. Zhoujun Li.
 She was a post-graduate intern at MSRA supervised by Prof. Chin-Yew Lin (2008–2011).
 Currently an associate professor in the School of Computer Science, NUDT.
 Research interests: Natural Language Processing and Knowledge Graphs.